guleifanger/vpn-unlimited-linux-fix/README.md

 - Resolves "No such file or directory" errors for certificate storage

 ### 5. Temp Directory Permissions
-- Creates `/tmp/VPN Unlimited` with secure permissions (700)
+- Creates `/tmp/VPN Unlimited` with shared permissions (770)
+- Owner: root (daemon runs as root)
+- Group: user's primary group (GUI runs as user)
-- Fixes WireGuard connection failures due to permission issues
+- Fixes WireGuard and OpenVPN connection failures due to permission issues
-- Properly sets ownership to the current user
+- Uses systemd-tmpfiles.d for persistent configuration across reboots

 **No application code was modified.** All binaries remain unchanged and original.